The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: Local Ensemble Simulations

 Here the subscript denotes the level of recursion in the ensemble.

-Designing a nested constrained ensemble one could define a cutoff scale $k_{\textrm{ {cut}}}$ corresponding to cluster-group size structures and having a galaxy-size independent halo population between realizations.
-The next recursion level would be then determined by a higher $k_{\textrm{ {cut2}}}$ corresponding to Milky-Way size galaxies thus generating a sub-halo independent population between realizations for every galaxy-size object in the first level of the ensemble.
+Designing a nested correlated ensemble one could define a cutoff mode $k_{\textrm{ {cut}}}$ corresponding to cluster-group size structures and having a galaxy-size independent halo population between realizations.
+The next recursion level would be then determined by a higher $k_{\textrm{ {cut2}}}$ corresponding to galaxy size haloes thus generating an independent population of sub-haloes between realizations for every galaxy-size halo in the first recursion level of the ensemble.

 The number of realizations grows with the number of nested ensembles as $N^m$ where $N$ is the number of realizations per ensemble and $m$ is the level of recursion.
 This exponential behaviour makes it unfeasible to generate more than a just few recursion levels.
 In the present work we present a one-level ensemble.
 A two-level nested ensemble is in preparation at the time of writing.